-- Metadata Responses Describe the resources and types exposed by the service to generic clients. - Resource Responses JSON representation of an individual resource. - Collection Resource Responses JSON representation of a resource that represents a collections of resources. - Error Responses Top level JSON response providing additional information in the case of an HTTP error.
+- Metadata Responses Describe the resources and types exposed by the service to generic clients. - Resource Responses JSON representation of an individual resource.

+- Resource Collection Responses JSON representation of a resource that represents a Resource Collection. - Error Responses Top level JSON response providing additional information in the case of an HTTP error.